 As a result of chronic fatigue, damage to the distal metacarpal subchondral bone can accumulate over a racing career and increase the risk of bone injury.
 Proper nutrition and a strategic exercise program can help maintain bone strength.

 Racehorses also have a high incidence of exercise-induced pulmonary hemorrhage.
-Thoroughbreds that struggle with this condition during their racing careers have a higher risk of EIP recurrence if they engage in intense exercise.
+Thoroughbreds that struggle with this condition during their racing careers have a higher risk of EIPH recurrence if they engage in intense exercise.
 [14]

 Some Thoroughbreds have abnormally large hearts.
-While this anatomy increases cardiac output during a race, it can also contribute to circulatory issues and congestive heart failure.
-[15]
+This anatomy increases cardiac output during a race, and is associated with superior performance.
+[15] It has been dubbed the “X Factor”.

 Thoroughbreds also have a reputation for bad feet.
 Weak hooves in Thoroughbreds likely arise from genetic and environmental factors.
 Proper nutrition and high-quality farrier care are vital for supporting hoof growth and soundness.